johannessen/neo4j-driver-perl/README.md

 This driver targets the [Neo4j community edition][], version 2.0 and newer (including Neo4j 5).
-The Neo4j enterprise edition and AuraDB are only supported as far as practical, but issue reports and patches are welcome.
+Other Neo4j editions are only supported as far as practical, but issue reports and patches about them are welcome.

 See [TODO.pod][] for known issues and planned improvements.